IBM/ansible-lifecycle-driver/developer_docs/building_image_with_extra_modules.md

 cd docker
 ```

-There are 4 types of libraries you can add:
+There are 5 types of libraries you can add:

 1. Ansible modules
 2. Ansible roles
 3. Ansible module utils
+4. Ansible collections
-4. Python libraries
+5. Python libraries

 To add Ansible modules, copy the `.py` for each module into the `library` directory: